Pictured above with Frank Viveros in Caroline or Change at PCPA, 2011

 According to my mother I have been performing since birth; arriving with a head full of hair, two front teeth, screaming at the top of my lungs, and "eyes full of water".

 Born in Morocco, Africa into a military family, my family moved every two years until I was a teenager.
 We settled in San Diego, CA where I spent my formative years.
-In Junior High School I took a puppetry, then a Reader's Theatre class and soon became hooked on theatre.
+In Junior High School I took a puppetry, then a Reader's Theatre class, introduced to Shakespeare at 13, and soon became hooked on theatre.
 Throughout high school I became very active in community service, student government, and drama.

 After graduation I sang and danced with a group called Up With People.
 We toured throughout the US, Canada, Mexico, and Europe.
 When I arrived back to the states I was awarded a scholarship to study dance at US International University in San Diego.
 It wasn't long though, before I was impatient to pursue my career in acting.

 I dropped out and ran away to L.A. with $50, my suitcase and my parent's car.
 I enrolled in an intensive Musical Theatre program at the Music Center.
 I delivered lunches to stock traders in L.A. in the morning to pay for rent and attended classes at night.
 At the end of the program a casting director saw me.
 I auditioned for and got my first L.A. gig in a production of "Little Shop of Horrors" at La Mirada Theatre and got my Actor's Equity card.
 A year later I joined AFTRA, then eventually SAG and started auditioning for TV.